hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 curl -L -o preferred_name  [http://www.example.com/data]
 ```

 The `-L` option tells curl to follow any redirections the HTML address gives to the data.
 For example, webpage might redirect from it's "Download" button to a different page when the data is actually stored.
 This `-L` option tells `curl` to follow this redirection.
-In some cases it is need,
+In some cases it is needed.

 Let's use `curl` to download the *E. coli* gene annotations from NCBI: